Welcome to our Department

 EEB faculty are active mentors who sponsor internships and independent research opportunities for undergraduates.
 Students can participate in lab or field-based research projects on the Cornell campus and in Ithaca NY, as well as study sites that range from Brazil to Alaska, and beyond.
 Interested?
 Contact our EEB professors directly to find out how to become a member of their research team.

 EEB hosts a thriving group of undergraduates who undertake their own independent research, often culminating in a senior honors thesis.
 In a typical year, a dozen EEB concentrators graduate with honors recognition for their research accomplishments.
 Many of these undergraduate projects lead to peer-reviewed scientific publications authored by the undergraduate scholar.
-If you are intrigued by this opportunity, talk to your research advisor and contact Colleen Kearns (firstname.lastname@example.org), the Honors Program coordinator in the Office of Undergraduate Biology (OUB) during your sophomore or junior year.
+If you are intrigued by this opportunity, talk to your research advisor and contact Kristy Long (firstname.lastname@example.org), the Curriculum Assistant in the Office of Undergraduate Biology (OUB) during your sophomore or junior year.

 Biology majors who have concentrated in Ecology and Evolutionary Biology have the skills needed to enter into a wide variety of career paths in education, research, law, environmental organizations, biology, medicine, and computer science.
 EEB graduates hold key positions at the New York Botanical Garden, the Environmental Protection Agency, the National Science Foundation, the National Academy of Sciences, the Nature Conservancy and various non-government organizations (NGOs) and industries focused on conservation, environmental issues, or educational outreach.
 Others have obtained teaching positions or work in research laboratories.

-EEB undergraduates often continue their studies as grad students in fields as diverse as environmental science, marine science, paleontology, and biogeochemistry to name just a few.
-Gap year options may include travel and time spent working with Peace Corps or Teach for America.
+EEB undergraduates often continue their studies as graduate students in fields as diverse as environmental science, marine science, paleontology, and biogeochemistry to name just a few.
+Gap year options may include travel, and time spent working with The Peace Corps or Teach for America.